lambdadog/nix-extra/README.md

   - When passing a path to a nix derivation, the path is copied into the nix store before being used, so your config will be read-only.

+  - On MacOS, Emacs.app never inherits information from your shell env.
+The `sourceFiles` argument is an optional argument to `emacsWithPackages` that allows you to list (bash-compatible) files to source so Emacs is able to inherit your shell enviroment.